Tougher rules on trading books target global banks

-(Reuters) - Some of the world’s biggest banks will have to set aside a combined $77 billion in extra capital from 2019 under new trading book rules unveiled on Thursday by global regulators hoping to prevent another financial crisis.
+LONDON, Jan 14 (Reuters) - Some of the world’s biggest banks will have to set aside $77 billion in extra capital from 2019 under new trading book rules unveiled on Thursday by global regulators hoping to prevent another financial crisis.

 In the latest sign of how regulators are being more accommodative as policymakers emphasise the need to help economies grow, the Basel Committee of banking supervisors has eased its initial proposal for a hike in capital requirements.